-- Packaging containing a substance or mixture that meets the criteria listed in Section 3.1.1 of Annex II to the CLP-Verordnung must be provided with child-proof closures.
+- Packaging containing a substance or mixture that meets the criteria listed in Section 3.1.1 of Annex II to the CLP Regulation must be provided with child-proof closures.

-- Packaging containing a substance or mixture that meets the criteria listed in Secton 3.2.1 of Annex II to the CLP-Verordnung must be provided with tactile hazard warnings.
+- Packaging containing a substance or mixture that meets the criteria listed in Secton 3.2.1 of Annex II to the CLP Regulation must be provided with tactile hazard warnings.

-- See Section 3.3 of Annex II to the CLP-Verordnung for liquid detergents intended for use by consumers.
+- See Section 3.3 of Annex II to the CLP Regulation for liquid detergents intended for use by consumers.

-Packaging must be permanently labelled in a clearly visible and legible manner with the properties of dangerous substances and mixtures.
+Packaging must be permanently labelled in a clearly visible and legible manner with the properties of hazardous substances and mixtures.

-- Name (company), address and telephone number of a person responsible for manufacturing or supplying the substance
+- name, address and telephone number of the supplier(s);